 The location and appearance of these lesions set inverse psoriasis apart from other types of psoriasis.
 Inverse psoriasis appears as a red, smooth, and shiny lesions found in skin folds of the body.

 The armpits, groin, under the breasts, and other skin folds are particularly at risk from inverse psoriasis.
 It can also occur in the genital area.

-Researchers believe inverse psoriasis affects between 3 and 7 percent of people with psoriasis.
+Researchers believe inverse psoriasis affects between

 People who are overweight or who have deep skin folds are more likely to develop inverse psoriasis.
 People with this condition are more likely to also have other types of psoriasis elsewhere on the body.